dusktrades/ftx-cli/docs/topics/trading/split-scaled-twap-orders.md

 ## TWAP order

-A TWAP order is a split order paired with an placement duration.
+A TWAP order is a split order paired with a placement duration.
 The split orders will be spread linearly across the placement duration (placement interval = placement duration / [split count - 1]).

 Placement durations have the following format: `--duration XhYmZs`